-Once you experience racing action at Slinger Super Speedway, you will understand why the World’s Fastest Quarter Mile Oval is currently celebrating it’s 65th year of motorsports tradition.
+Once you experience racing action at Slinger Super Speedway, you will understand why the World’s Fastest Quarter Mile Oval has such a rich motorsports tradition.

 Dating back to the opening of the track in 1948, the speedway has been a breeding ground for racings rising stars.
 Slinger Super Speedway’s feature winners and division champions, such as Dale Earnhardt, Mark Martin, Matt Kenseth, Rich Bickle, Ken Schrader, Rusty Wallace and the late Alan Kulwicki, have gone on to find success in the elite NASCAR Winston Cup Series.

 Others, such as seven-time track champion Miles Melius and five-time track champion Bill Johnson Jr., have remained legends of Slinger Super Speedway for more than 40 years.

 With the help of Wayne Erickson, track owner Rollie Heder decided the track was in need of a serious transformation.
 Slinger Super Speedway was born in 1974 as a high banked asphalt oval.
 Erickson was no stranger to auto racing, as he had been involved with the sport since 1963.
 He had two modified cars that he shared with current track record holder, Tony Strupp.

 Erickson and Strupp raced at the Milwaukee Mile, Beaver Dam, Hales Corners, Columbus, Kaukauna, Wisconsin Dells, Madison a! nd Norway.
 Needless to say, the two men got a feel for area tracks, while setting the stage for what would be for both, two successful racing careers.